DaoCloud/DaoCloud-docs/docs/en/docs/mspider/troubleshoot/failed-to-add-cluster.md

-# Managed mesh is failed
+# Hosted mesh is failed

 ## Question

-- istio-ingressgateway does not work properly when managed mesh is connected to new cluster.
+- istio-ingressgateway does not work properly when hosted mesh is connected to new cluster.

      ??? note "Click to see the full error log"